TonyADI/Augeo/README.md

 </table>

 ## Installation
-The project is currently live at https://tonyadi.com/augeo/ or you can clone it to your machine using `git clone https://github.com/TonyADI/Augeo.git`
+The project is currently live at https://tonyadi.com/augeo/ or clone it to your machine using `git clone https://github.com/TonyADI/Augeo.git`

 ## Instructions
 - Frontend